If you had to describe your life in just a few sentences… how would you start?

 Sometimes I’ll contribute to the deal by bringing together suitable joint venture partners.
 Sometimes I’ll be the one contributing funds and other times I’ll arrange for an investor to be involved,” he explains.

-It’s certainly a different role to the one in which he originally started on his property journey.
+It’s certainly a different role from the one in which he originally started on his property journey.
 “Normally if it was my own deal, I’d be the one overseeing and managing the project and I’d have an investing partner to finance it,” he says.
 To live abroad and enjoy the lifestyle they share, Matt’s learnt to adapt.

 Before leaving Australia, his personal property niche was completing smaller subdivisions with multiple components (and exit strategies) to the deal.
 “Whether that’s renovating the existing house, cutting off part of the land and selling it or maybe building a duplex, you can create a mix of strategies.